LeBlanc, Windsor lift Solar Bears past Stingrays in 3-2 win

 Third Period

-South Carolina goal: Brett Supinski (12) at 0:46.
-Assisted by Dan DeSalvo.

-Orlando goal: Chris LeBlanc (12) [PP] at 3:55.
-Assisted by Aaron Luchuk and Michael Joly.

-South Carolina goal: Cole Ully (21) at 14:01.
-Assisted by Matthew Weis and Blake Hillman.
+South Carolina goal: Max Novak (7) [PP] at 4:26.
+Assisted by Cole Ully and Tyler Nanne.

 Goaltending: